-The school counsellor and SENCO / Head of Learning Support can assist with referrals to a clinical psychologist or psychiatrist.
+The school counsellor and SENCO can assist with referrals to a clinical psychologist or psychiatrist.

-8. The Early Help 'Pathway to Change' process
+8. Early Help and use of the Pathway to Change process

 School staff are particularly important as they are in a position to identify concerns early, provide help for children, promote children's welfare, and prevent concerns from escalating.
 Children may not be at immediate risk of harm but they and their families may need some additional support, and School staff and a range of external services may be used to good effect to safeguard against a situation escalating.